Extensions to Delphi

 Examples of such functions include Pos and Sqrt.

-Frozen functions can be used to make
+Pure functions can be used to make frozen constants

 For example…